 When the baklawa is done, remove from oven and pour the cold syrup over.
 Let it cool before serving.
 As it cools, it will soak up the yummy syrup.

 Notes: The secret to good baklawa is the high proportion of butter to syrup - good Lebanese baklawa is always primarily buttery, and the secondarily sweet.
 Barbara has been known to use 1 1/2 lbs butter to 1 lb of dough and 1 lb of nuts.
 The second tip is to taste the syrup and make sure it has a little bit of a lemon flavor.
 This cuts the buttery goodness and makes Lebanese baklawa very yummy.
+I usually taste the syrup and keep adding lemon juice until it almost tastes like a lemon drop candy, but I really love lemon.
+You may prefer less lemon flavor to your syrup.

 You will find variations on this theme throughout the Middle East: any nut can be used, but almonds and pistachios are favorites.
 Some syrups are part sugar and part honey, some laced with liqueurs like arak.
 The spices can vary, but cinnamon, allspice, nutmeg and cardamom are most common.
-The shapes vary too - my sister-in-law makes nut-filled coils of phyllo dough, which she coils in a large round cake pan and cuts into 2 inch pieces.
+The shapes vary too - my sister-in-law Maddie makes nut-filled tubes of phyllo dough, which she coils in a large round cake pan and cuts into 2 inch pieces.
 I love that the best.